Have you been Charged with Stalking in Georgia?

 The communications were only over the Internet, never in person: The Court has defined contact to include any communications over the Internet.
 Any unwanted contact or disclosing information about the victim over the Internet will be enough evidence for a conviction.

 Having competent representation is of up the utmost importance when facing a criminal charge.
 Your Georgia Stalking Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Stalking Lawyers will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Stalking Lawyers in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.